 You might see a bit of delay on your TV because they are designed with a “buffer” period that manages the signal delay between different devices.

-So it’s actually your TV that is causing the lag, not the HDMI itself.
+So it’s your TV causing the lag, not the HDMI itself.
 Your TV has varying degrees of input lag depending on the make and model.
 This can range anywhere between 10 milliseconds to 100+ milliseconds.

-The higher the resolution of the TV, the higher is the input lag generally due to the fact the higher resolution requires a lot more processing.
+The higher the TV’s resolution, the higher the input generally lags because the higher resolution requires much more processing.

 An Old HDMI Connector / Port?

 If your HDMI connector/port has no signs of damage, then it is doubtful it to be caused by lags.

 When in doubt, try using a different high-quality HDMI connector

 I must mention here that one possible cause of your HDMI connection being sluggish may not be related to input lag at all.

 Connecting input and output devices with different HDMI versions could lead to issues that you may confuse with input lag instead.